HenkKin/DataAccessClient/README.md

  - IUserIdentifierProvider<TUserIdentifierType>
  - ITenantIdentifierProvider<TTenantIdentifierType>
+ - ILocaleIdentifierProvider<TLocaleIdentifierType>

-These two providers have to be registered with Scoped Lifetime in DependencyInjection.
+These three providers have to be registered with Scoped Lifetime in DependencyInjection.
+They are only required when it is needed for the EntityBehaviors you have implemented.

 #### IUserIdentifierProvider<TUserIdentifierType>